-Over the last few years, the cost of producing videos, TV ads, and video ads for social media has changed massively.
+Over the last few years, the cost of producing videos, TV ads, and video ads for social media has dropped dramatically.

-For example, in 2004, the cost to shoot stabilised aerial footage with a helicopter and Cineflex camera system was $2,200 an hour.
+For example, in 2008, the cost to shoot stabilised aerial footage with a helicopter and a $1.3M Cineflex camera system was $2,800 an hour.

 Now, we just send up a drone.

-Back then, production costs were based on an investment of hundreds of thousands of dollars in equipment.
+Back then, production costs were based on the investment in equipment worth hundreds of thousands of dollars.

-Now, the price is based on the human-ware: the experience and artistry of the director, videographer and editor.
+Now, the price is based on the experience and artistry of the director, videographer and editor.

 1. Videos and commercials are getting shorter

 Today, videos usually run 1 – 2 minutes.
-Most TV ads are 15 or 30 seconds.
-And digital video ads are mainly 15 sec. or less.
+TV ads are 15 or 30 seconds.
+And video ads on Facebook, linkedIn, Youtube, Instagram, etc., are mostly 15 sec. or less.

 2. Video production equipment is getting cheaper

-Now, we can acquire broadcast quality video cameras, fully rigged, and which shoot at much higher definition, for less than $20,000.
+Now, ultra high definition broadcast quality video cameras, fully rigged, can cost less than $15,000.

 3. Equipment is getting smaller and lighter & crews are getting smaller

-And on location, usually the camera operator and director can carry and set up the gear, reducing the size of the crew.
+Today, on location shoots, the camera operator and director can carry and set up the gear, reducing the size of the crew.

 4. Editing systems cost less

-Again, the major cost-component of editing is no longer the hardware, it’s now the experience and creativity of the people creating the edit.
+Now, the major cost-component of editing isn’t the hardware, it’s the skill, creativity and experience of the editors.

 5. Audio production is cheaper

 We used to commission musicians to produce original music tracks.
-Now, we search online and download library music tracks costing from $50, up to a couple of hundred dollars for the really good ones.
+Now, we search online and download library music tracks costing from $50 to $250.

 Voice Over artists who used to work for fixed, industry-scale fees, are now quite negotiable, and even have their own recording equipment.